 Parachute recognizes that while ATVs and snowmobiles pose a degree of risk to all riders, the risks are greater for children and youth.

-The Canadian Paediatric Society notes that children and youth are at special risk for OHV injuries and deaths as they lack the knowledge, physical development, or cognitive and motor ability to safely drive these machines.
-Also, young children do not have the strength to hold on for very long.
+The Canadian Paediatric Society notes that children and youth are at special risk for OHV injuries and deaths as they lack the knowledge, physical development and cognitive and motor ability to safely drive these machines.
+Young children also do not have the strength to hold on for very long.

 According to data from the Canadian Hospitals Injury Reporting and Prevention Program, serious injuries have occurred to children in recreational areas, on roads, highways and farms.

-Parachute supports injury prevention measures including legislating age-appropriate OHV usage, driver education, the proper use of protective equipment as well as banning passengers.
+Parachute supports injury prevention measures including legislating age-appropriate OHV usage, driver education and the proper use of protective equipment.

 Legislating age-appropriate usage

-In the absence of legislation preventing children under 16 from driving ATVs and OHVs, Parachute does recognize the value of educating younger riders in rural and farming communities for the purpose of work and travel.
+In the absence of legislation mandating age-appropriate use of ATVs and OHVs, Parachute does recognize the value of educating younger riders in rural and farming communities for the purpose of work and travel.
 This can be a great opportunity for parents to model safe behaviour and explain that, just like driving cars, ATVs need adult skills and knowledge.

-We are very supportive of ATV and OHV driver training; however, we do not have enough evaluation research at our disposal to recommend a particular training approach.
+While Parachute is highly supportive of ATV and OHV safety training, we do not have enough evaluation research at our disposal to recommend a particular training approach.

-As hospital data indicates that head injuries are a serious risk of ATV and OHV incidents, Parachute advocates the use of appropriate helmets and clothing during ATV and OHV use for people of all ages.
+As hospital data indicate that head injuries are a serious risk of ATV and OHV incidents, Parachute advocates for the use of appropriate helmets, gloves, eye protection, footwear and clothing during ATV and OHV use for riders of all ages.